The 2000 Survey

 In most cases, evaluations are made subjectively by both the contributing investigators and the compiler of this report.
 The category of Unknown is adopted if the contributed data or case report contains enough information such that a conventional explanation cannot be satisfactorily proposed.
 This does not mean that the case will never be explained, but only that a viable explanation is not immediately obvious.

-The average proportion of Unknowns since 1989 has been about 13%, and 1999 was perfectly in line, with a value of 12.7%.
+The average proportion of Unknowns since 1989 has been about 13%, and 2000 was perfectly in line at 13%.
 This is a relatively high figure, considering that this would imply that more than one in ten UFOs cannot be explained.
 However, there are several factors which affect this value.
 The level and quality of UFO report investigation varies because there are no explicit standards for ufologists.
 Some "believers" might be biased to consider most UFO sightings as mysterious, whereas those with more of a skeptical predisposition might tend to subconsciously (or consciously) reduce the Unknowns in their files.

 During the first few years of these studies, an evaluation of Explained was almost nonexistent.
 Contributors at first tended to ignore UFO sightings that had a simple explanation and deleted them as actual UFO data.
 However, because many IFO cases such as fireballs and meteors are initially reported as UFOs, the Explained category is necessary for a full review of UFO data.
 Early American studies of UFO data included such cases, so present-day comparative studies should include such data as well.
 Furthermore, since there are no absolutes, the subjective nature of assigning Evaluations is actually an interpretation of the facts by individual researchers.